Quantization of the universal centralizer and central D-modules: Bi-Whittaker reduction and -comodules

 We now construct the unit map of our desired adjunction.
-Recall that any asymptotic Harish-Chandra bimodule $M$ is equivalently a comodule for $\DhbarG$ by \cref{Differential Operators on G Has Hopf Algebroid Structure and Comodules Has Monoidal Stucture}(iv).
-Letting $\rho_M$ denote we will show that the map $u(M)$ given by the composite, read left to right, of the maps where the unlabelled arrow is induced by the quotient map and the final arrow is the (graded) monoidality isomorphism of \cref{Asymptotic Kostant-Whittaker Reduction Is Monoidal and Exact}, gives the unit.
+Recall that any asymptotic Harish-Chandra bimodule $C$ is equivalently a comodule for $\DhbarG$ by \cref{Differential Operators on G Has Hopf Algebroid Structure and Comodules Has Monoidal Stucture}(iv).
+Let $\rho^C$ denote the $D_\hbar$-coaction on $C$ and consider a chain of maps (read left to right) where the unlabeled arrow is induced by the quotient map and the final arrow is the (graded) monoidality isomorphism of \cref{Asymptotic Kostant-Whittaker Reduction Is Monoidal and Exact}.
+We claim that the composite of the maps in \labelcref{Unit Map for C Def}, which we denote $u(C)$, gives the unit of our adjunction.